 And the treasure had been transported to a fortress at the beginning of the war to keep it safe.
 (The Soviets ferreted everything away to Russia at the end of the war – but returned it all to Dresden in 1958.)

 New Green Vault:

-The New Green Vault upstairs has an equally jaw-dropping collection of jewels and gorgeous objects, but the rooms themselves are not part of the collection, and here the items are behind glass.
+The New Green Vault upstairs comprises 12 rooms.
+It has an equally jaw-dropping collection of jewels and gorgeous objects, but the rooms themselves are not part of the museum collection, and here the items are behind glass.

 You might also be tempted to trade in your Starbucks for a cup of coffee from the Golden Coffee Service.

-The court jeweler Johann Dinglinger created this fantastic coffee pot and pyramid of enameled cups ornamented with precious stones, rising from a gold platter decorated with ornately carved ivory figurines.
+The court jeweler Johann Dinglinger created a fantastic coffee pot and pyramid of enameled cups ornamented with precious stones, rising from a gold platter decorated with ornately carved ivory figurines.

 A good way to impress your guests, don’t you think?